Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 This stretch of the River is also one of the best spots in Uganda where you can spot the shoebill stork along the banks of the river, sometimes even in pairs.

 Experience both the River Nile and Lake Albert on this boat safari.
+This Boat Safari is a must for Birders and for those that want to see the Shoebill Stork in the Wild.

 The park is filled with vast herds of buffaloes, elephants, giraffes, antelopes.
 Watch the predators below as they come home from a night’s hunt.